birchill/10ten-ja-reader/CONTRIBUTING.md

 1. Choose Distribute App.
 1. App Store Connect.
 1. Upload.

+If you get `No Accounts with "App Store Connect" Access for team` at this point restarting XCode should fix it.

 1. (Default options for the next couple of dialogs.)
 1. Upload (again).